Romuloalmeida/simplefilehandler/README.md

 # JQuery Simple File Handler
-Simple File Handle is the lightest and simplest file manager ever.
+It's my Simple File Handle is the lightest and simplest file manager ever.

 * Attention: It doesn't have any visual interface.
 It gives you the treated callback with the informations about the files on some input like its name, size and the original file object.